Sign up for it here!

 - Developing your Web app

-- Documentation about core app technologies, including the DOM and WebAPIs.
+- Documentation about core app technologies, including the DOM, HTML5 and device APIs (WebAPIs).

 - Publishing your app